Exponential-Family Models of Random Graphs: Inference in Finite-, Super-, and Infinite Population Scenarios: Application to human brain networks

 To show that more data helps estimate parameters, we sampled $25\%$, $50\%$, and $75\%$ of the brains at random and observed the whole brain network of each sampled brain.
 We performed the described procedure 50 times.

-Figure \ref{fig:sub_estimates} shows that the Monte Carlo maximum likelihood estimates based on samples of brain networks approach the corresponding Monte Carlo maximum likelihood estimates based on all 108 brain networks, demonstrating that observing more brain networks helps estimate parameters.
+Figure \ref{fig:sub_estimates} shows that the Monte Carlo maximum likelihood estimates based on samples of brain networks approach the corresponding Monte Carlo maximum likelihood estimates based on all 108 brain networks, demonstrating that observing more networks does indeed improve our parameter estimates.